Farming at Holkham

 The Holkham Farming Company

 Today, a total of 3,495 hectares of estate land are managed by Holkham Farming Company Ltd which was set up in 1996 to act as a contractor service for the seven in-house family farms and which cover 2,300 hectares of arable land.The remainder of the land is under agri-environment, game and conservation.
-Prior to 1996, the in-house farms were run as individual units.The farming company operates from its base at Bunkers Hill, Egmere, where a central grain store, offices and farm workshop are located.
+Prior to 1996, the in-house farms were run as individual units.The farming company operates from its base at Bunkers Hill, Egmere in north Norfolk, where a central grain store, offices and farm workshop are located.
 Holkham Farming Company employs 15 full-time members of staff.

 October 2018 - Farming Graduate Programme